 Defensive actions taken by a board that are designed primarily to interfere with stockholder voting power are also not protected by the business judgment rule, even if the actions are taken in good faith.
-BLASIUS INDUSTRIES, INC V ATLAS CORP, 564 A.2d 651, 660-661 (Del.
+BLASIUS INDUSTRIES, INC V ATLAS Corp, 564 A.2d 651, 660-661 (Del.
 1988).
 Rather, the board must demonstrate a compelling justification for its action.
 ID at 663.
 Delaware courts have expressly held that an issuance of stock for the purpose of enabling a particular person or group to maintain or obtain voting control from shareholders is improper.
-CONDEC CORP V LUNKENHEIMER CO, 230 A.2d 769, 775
+CONDEC CORP V LUNKENHEIMER CO, 230 A.2d 769,775 (Del.

-(Del.
 1967).

-In Counts IV and V, Simon essentially contends that the Taubman family and the Board's rejection of the Simon/Westfield offer and the Special Meeting Amendment of December 20, 2002 constitute breaches of fiduciary duty not protected by the business judgment rule.
+In Counts IV and V, Simon contends that the Taubman family and the Board's rejection of the Simon/Westfield offer and the Special Meeting Amendment of December 20,2002 constitute breaches of fiduciary duty not protected by the business judgment rule.
 The Court agrees in part.

 The Court finds that the Board's simple act of rejecting the Simon/Westfield offer is not a defensive measure and, therefore, the business judgment rule applies.
+The

-The Court further finds that Plaintiffs have failed to rebut the presumption that the Board's rejection of the offer was attributable to a rational business purpose.
+Court further finds that Plaintiffs have failed to rebut the presumption that the Board's rejection of the offer was attributable to a rational business purpose.

 A board has the discretion to oppose unsolicited acquisition offers.
 UNOCAL, 493 A.2d at 955.
 In two Schedule 14D-9s, the TCI Board articulated numerous reasons why the Simon/Westfield offer was inadequate.
 The reasons were not limited to the price.
 The offered reasons appear to be rationally related to a legitimate business purpose.
-The Board presented unrefuted evidence that it consulted with advisors and legal counsel; and, contrary to Simon's assertions, there is no persuasive evidence that the Goldman and Wachtell advisors counselled the Board in a biased fashion or that their advice was clearly unreasonable or slanted simply to favor the Taubmans.
+The Board presented unrefuted evidence that it consulted with advisors and legal counsel; and, contrary to Simon's assertions, there is no persuasive evidence that the Goldman and Wachtell advisors counseled the Board in a biased fashion or that their advice was clearly unreasonable or slanted simply to favor the Taubmans.
 For these reasons, further review of the Board's decision to reject the Simon/Westfield offer under a heightened standard is not warranted.

 Simon's second basis for a claim of breach of fiduciary duty, however, is subject to heightened scrutiny, since it appears to be a defensive measure.
-It is alleged that on December 20, 2002, four days after Simon announced its intention to call a special meeting, the Board announced that it had amended the by-laws such that shareholders holding 25% of the voting shares could no longer call a special meeting.
+It is alleged that on December 20, 2002, four days after Simon announced its intention to call a special meeting, the Board announced that it had passed an amendment to the Special Meeting Provision of the bylaws ("Special Meeting Amendment") or ("Amendment").
+Under the Amendment, shareholders holding 25% of the voting shares could no longer call a special meeting.
 Instead, only the Board could call such a meeting, at the request of shareholders holding at least 25% of voting shares.
-Within ten days of receiving notice from the shareholders, the Board is to fix a date for the special meeting, not sooner than 30 days, or later than 90 days, after the date the Board takes action to set the special meeting date.
-This is the Special Meeting Amendment of December 20, 2002.
-Prior to this amendment, the by-laws permitted holders of 25% of the voting shares to unilaterally call a special meeting on a date of their choosing between 10 and 60 days after providing notice.
-Simon says it attempted to call a meeting (the "Excess Share Provision Special Meeting") on December 16, 2002, to allow TCI shareholders to vote on a proposed amendment to TCI's charter so that the purchase of shares by Simon in connection with the tender offer would not trigger the Excess Share Provision.
+The Amendment provides that within ten days of receiving notice from the shareholders, the Board is to fix a date for the special meeting, not sooner than 30 days, or later than 90 days, after the date the Board takes action to set the special meeting date.
+Prior to this

+Amendment, the bylaws permitted holders of 25% of the voting shares to unilaterally call a special meeting on a date of their choosing between 10 and 60 days after providing notice, Simon says it attempted to call a meeting (the "Excess Share Provision Special Meeting") on December 16, 2002, to allow TCI shareholders to vote on a proposed amendment to TCI's charter so that the purchase of shares by Simon in connection with the tender offer would not trigger the Excess Share Provision.